Busetti-Michele/Google-Data-Analytics-Capstone-Complete-a-Case-Study/README.md

 Additionally, I decided to remove cases where the duration was less than one minute and the start_equals_end value of 1 was due to missing records for both the start and end stations.
 This was clearly an error in data collection and was removed to maintain the integrity of the dataset.

+After these cleaning steps, the number of rows reduced from 5,906,269 to 5,794,919, and the dataset is now ready for analysis.

+## Analyze